NARA Privacy Act Systems: NARA 18

 AUTHORITY FOR MAINTENANCE OF THE SYSTEM: 5 U.S.C.
 552; 5 U.S.C.
 552a; 5 U.S.C., Part II; 5 U.S.C., Chapter 33; 5 U.S.C.
 5108, 5314-5316 and 42 U.S.C.
 20003, et seq.; 5 U.S.C.
 7151-7154; 5 U.S.C.
 7301; 5 U.S.C.
 7501, note (adverse actions); 5 U.S.C., Chapter 77; 5 U.S.C.
 App.; 28 U.S.C.
 1291, 1346(b)(c), 1402(b), 1504, 2110; 31 U.S.C.
 3701, 3711, 3713, 3717, 3718, 3721.

 ROUTINE USES OF RECORDS MAINTAINED IN THE SYSTEM, INCLUDING CATEGORIES OF USERS AND THE PURPOSES OF SUCH USES: Records are used to: give general legal advice, as requested, throughout NARA; prepare attorneys for hearings and trials; reference past actions; and maintain internal statistics.
 Information may be disclosed to the Department of Justice in review, settlement, defense, and prosecution of claims, complaints, and lawsuits involving contracts, torts, debts, bankruptcy, personnel adverse action, EEO, unit determination, unfair labor practices, and Freedom of Information and Privacy Act requests.
 Information may be disclosed to the Office of Government Ethics (OGE) to obtain OGE advice on an ethics issue, to refer possible ethics violations to OGE, or during an OGE evaluation of NARA's Ethics Program.
-The routine use statements A, B, C, D, E, F, G, and H, described in Appendix A also apply to this system of records.
+The routine use statements A, B, C, D, E, F, G, H, and I described in Appendix A also apply to this system of records.

 POLICIES AND PRACTICES FOR STORING, RETRIEVING, ACCESSING, RETAINING, AND DISPOSING OR RECORDS IN THE SYSTEM: